wrex/lessons/content/page/triads-2-dropstrings.md

 {{< figure src="/img/neck-diagrams/C-Major-Arpeggios.png" title="C Major Arpeggios" >}}
 </div>

-Notice how the note on the low E string of one shape moves to the high E string of the next shape indefinitely.
+Notice how the last note on the low E string of one shape moves to the first note on the high E string of the next shape.
+The three shapes interconnect indefinitely this way.

-I've labeled these shapes the "A/G arpeggio," the "E arpeggio," and the "D/C arpeggio" because of similarity to open chord shapes.
+I've labeled these shapes the "A/G arpeggio," the "E arpeggio," and the "D/C arpeggio" because of similarity to familiar open chord shapes.
+Despite the shape names, however, please understand that all three shapes are arpeggios for the **C Major** chord.

 The top four strings of the A/G shape, for example, are the same shape as an A Major chord in open position.
 Similarly, the *bottom* four strings look like the shape of an open position G chord.

-The E shape has the top five strings shaped like an open E. Lastly, the D/C arpeggio uses the open D shape on the top 3 strings, and the C shape on the top 5.
+The E shape has the top five strings shaped like an open E (or an F chord at the first fret).

+Lastly, the D/C arpeggio uses the open D shape on the top 3 strings, and the C shape on the top 5.

-The names are just a trick that I and others find helpful for remembering the shapes.
-Eventually, we will explore the CAGED system for navigating the fretboard, but that's a whole separate discussion I don't want to get into right now.
+The shape names are just a trick that I and others find helpful for remembering them.
+Eventually, we will explore the CAGED system for navigating the fretboard, but CAGED is a whole separate discussion we will save for another lesson.

 The way my mind works, though, is to see that clump of three notes at fret 5 in that last diagram as "the A shape" that the rest of the notes in the arpeggio hang off of.
-If I position that shape at the fifth fret I can play a C major arpeggio.
+If I position that three-note shape at the fifth fret I can play a C major arpeggio.
 At the 10th fret, it's an F major arpeggio, and so on.

 Similarly, I "see" an E-shaped, three-note cluster at the 9th and 10th frets of the middle arpeggio (the notes G, C, and E starting on the 5th string in the diagram above).
 You are probably familiar with the E shaped barre chord with the root on the 6th string.
 In this case, the C on the lowest string isn't part of the middle drop-octave arpeggio shape, but it *is* part of the barre chord, and we'll soon get to other arpeggio shapes that include it.